 RapidRide R Line

-We’re working to upgrade the Rainier Valley’s Route 7 to RapidRide to provide high quality and reliable bus service between Downtown Seattle, Chinatown-International District, Little Saigon, Mount Baker, Columbia City, Hillman City, Rainier Valley, and Rainier Beach.
+We’re working to upgrade the Rainier Valley’s Route 7 to RapidRide R Line to provide better, more reliable bus service between Downtown Seattle, Chinatown-International District, Little Saigon, Mount Baker, Columbia City, Hillman City, Rainier Valley, and Rainier Beach.

 Public transit is an important part of how we will meet the diverse needs and priorities of our rapidly growing region.
 Our current growing demand for transit requires access to public transportation that is frequent and on-time.

-The R Line will upgrade the current Route 7 along Rainier Avenue South.
-When RapidRide launches in 2024:
+Metro is upgrading the current Route 7 along Rainier Avenue South.
+When RapidRide launches in 2024, riders can expect:

-- Better access: Metro is working with Seattle Department of Transportation (SDOT) to improve sidewalks, street crossings, and other pathways to make it easier and safer to get to/from bus stations whether you are walking, rolling, or biking.
+- Better access: Metro is coordinating with Seattle Department of Transportation (SDOT)'s projects to improve sidewalks, street crossings, and other pathways to make it easier and safer to get to/from bus stations whether you are walking, rolling, or biking.

 What’s happening now?

-Metro is talking with area communities to learn about your needs and priorities for the new RapidRide service and other services to help you get around.
+Metro is talking with Rainier Valley communities to learn about your needs and priorities for the new RapidRide service and other services to help you get around.
 Your input will help us make decisions about:

-- Ways to improve access to transit by making it easier, safer or more convenient to get to—or wait for—the bus.
+- Ways to improve access to transit by making it easier, safer, or more convenient to get to, and wait for, the bus.

-We are building on previous engagement in the Rainier community.
-The following themes from the community in the summer and fall of 2019 are helping to shape RapidRide R Line design:
+We are building on previous engagement in the Rainier Valley community.
+The following themes gathered from the community in the summer and fall of 2019 are helping to shape RapidRide R Line design:

-- People want better access to transit, especially walking connections.
+- People want better and safer access to transit, especially those with mobility challenges.

 - Riders use the current route as a local service, not just for commuting.